 Adcoms use GRE scores to answer one question: Is this person academically capable of the program's quantitative rigor?

 Once your score clears that filter, it stops being the variable that determines your outcome.
-The essays, your story, your recommenders, your uniqueness — those are what determine your outcome.
+The essays, your story, your recommenders, and your uniqueness are what determine your outcome.

 A 164 GRE doesn't make you more compelling than a 160.
 What it does is get your file to the part of the process where the interesting decisions happen.